-(1) Comprised by fees billed by Kesselman & Kesselman, a member firm of PricewaterhouseCoopers International Limited, an independent registered public accounting firm, or Kesselman & Kesselman (which served as our principal accountant with respect to the years ended December 31, 2014 and 2015).

-(2) Audit fees consist of fees for professional services rendered by our principal accountant in connection with the audit of our consolidated annual financial statements and services that would normally be provided by our principal accountant in connection with statutory and regulatory filings or engagements.

-- (3) Audit-related fees are fees for assurance and related services rendered by our principal accountant that are reasonably related to the performance of its audit of our financial statements and that are not reported under "Audit-fees" above. - (4) Tax fees are fees for services rendered by our principal accountant in connection with tax compliance, tax planning and tax advice. - (5) All other fees are fees for other consulting services (if any) rendered by our principal accountant to us.
+- (1) Comprised by fees billed by Kesselman & Kesselman, a member firm of PricewaterhouseCoopers International Limited, an independent registered public accounting firm, or Kesselman & Kesselman (which served as our principal accountant with respect to the years ended December 31, 2015 and 2016). - (2) Audit fees consist of fees for professional services rendered by our principal accountant in connection with the audit of our consolidated annual financial statements and services that would normally be provided by our principal accountant in connection with statutory and regulatory filings or engagements. - (3) Tax fees are fees for services rendered by our principal accountant in connection with tax compliance, tax planning and tax advice. - (4) All other fees are fees for other consulting services (if any) rendered by our principal accountant to us.